miku/span/SCHEMA.md

 Notes
 -----

-* Languages can refer to language of the article or the abstract.
+* Languages can refer to the language of the article or the abstract.
   Articles and abstracts both might use more than one language.
-  Currently used: ISO639-3.
+The [ISO639-3](http://www.sil.org/iso639-3/) language codes are used.